sous-chefs/elasticsearch/README.md

 The default recipe creates an elasticsearch user, group, package installation, configuration files, and service with all of the default options.

+Please note that there are [additional examples within the test fixtures](test/fixtures/cookbooks/elasticsearch_test), including a demonstration of how to configure two instances of Elasticsearch on a single server.

 ## Resources

 ## Notifications and Service Start/Restart